MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine.md

     You may be prompted to ‘Press any key to boot from CD or DVD’.
 Go ahead and do so.
 As far as it knows, you're installing from a CD.

 Congratulations, you have a new virtual machine.
-Now you're ready to instal the operating system.
+Now you're ready to install the operating system.

 Your virtual machine should look something like this:
 ![](media/OSDeploy_upd.png)

 > **Note:** Unless you're running a volume-licensed version of Windows, you need a separate license for Windows running inside a virtual machine.
 The virtual machine's operating system is independent of the host operating system.